-This integration allows you to connect and pull data from your Shopify store into your data notebooks.
+This integration allows you to connect and pull data from your Shopify store into your Data Apps.

 In this guide:

-To connect Shopify with your data notebooks you need to have the following:
+To connect Shopify with your Data Apps you need to have the following:

 - Shopify account

-- Generated private app on Shopify with the appropriate permissions
+- Private app on Shopify with the appropriate permissions

 - Intersect account and owner access level